 Pandemic related supply chain and manufacturing problems mean that personal computing devices are becoming more expensive and simply being able to provision users or support them when they work remotely is challenging.
 However, and this is a critical consideration, we need to be able to deliver an exceptional experience to users to the extent they feel as if they are working locally with no latency, no lagging responses and in an environment that is familiar.

-Enter Windows Virtual Desktop (WVD)
+Enter Azure Virtual Desktop (AVD)

 From a cost perspective, VDI solutions have often been relatively expensive as server farms replace end user devices and license costs for the VDI element have to be layered onto the operating system licenses.
-WVD, because it originates and operates within the Microsoft eco-system can be accessed through existing Widows and Microsoft 365 eligible licenses as a free service.
+AVD, because it originates and operates within the Microsoft eco-system can be accessed through existing Windows and Microsoft 365 eligible licenses as a free service.
 Effective design of the underlying infrastructure creates a consumption-based model that can use multi-session functionality to yield far greater utilisation from virtual machines.